List of Oshi no Ko characters

-The Oshi no Ko manga series features an extensive cast of characters created by Aka Akasaka.
+The Japanese manga series Oshi no Ko features an extensive cast of characters created by Aka Akasaka and Mengo Yokoyari.
 The story follows a doctor and his recently deceased patient, reborn as twins to a famous Japanese musical idol, navigating the highs and lows of the Japanese entertainment industry as they grow up together through their lives.

 Main characters

 Ai Hoshino

-Ai Hoshino (星野 アイ, Hoshino Ai) is a charismatic pop idol who rose from humble beginnings.
+Ai Hoshino (星野 アイ, Hoshino Ai) is a selfless, empathetic but altruisticly deceptive pop idol who rose from humble beginnings.
 Raised in an orphanage after her parents' absence, she is scouted at age 12 by Strawberry Productions president Ichigo Saitō.
 Initially doubting she could be an idol due to her inability to understand love, she learns to perform affection for fans, eventually becoming the centerpiece of B-Komachi.
 At 16, she secretly carries twins, Aquamarine and Ruby, pausing her career to start a family.
 Returning to idol work after their birth, she is murdered at 20 by an obsessed fan.
 In her final moments, she realizes her genuine love for her children.
 Her death drives Aqua to pursue acting as part of his quest for vengeance.
 Her name, meaning "starry eye", references the distinctive six-pointed stars in her and her children's eyes.

 Aquamarine Hoshino / Aqua

 Aquamarine Hoshino (星野 愛久愛海, Hoshino Akuamarin), known as Aqua (アクア, Akua), was originally Gorou Amamiya (雨宮 吾郎, Amamiya Gorō), an obstetrician-gynecologist and devoted fan of Ai Hoshino.
-After delivering Ai's twins, he is murdered by her stalker and reincarnated as her son.
+Before delivering Ai's twins, Gorou is murdered by her stalker and another doctor had to take over the delivery.
+However, Gorou reincarnated as her son, Aqua.
 Following Ai's death, Aqua vows to uncover the truth, theorizing his biological father—someone in the entertainment industry—betrayed her location.
 He pursues acting to infiltrate the industry and exact revenge.
 Though he briefly dates Akane, he ends their relationship upon realizing the danger his mission poses for her.
 Despite growing self-awareness about his destructive obsession, Aqua ultimately stages a murder-suicide with his father, ensuring Ruby's safety before his death.
 In his final moments, he finds peace, envisioning a hopeful future for Ruby as his consciousness fades.